bigcommerce/dev-docs/docs/bigcommerce-for-wordpress/getting-started/site-launch-checklist.md

 ### Configure BigCommerce for WordPress product sync

-The product sync will occur every 5 minutes, by default, and any products that are new in BigCommerce, and not on the WordPress site, will be automatically listed on the site.
+The product sync occurs every 5 minutes, by default.
+All newly-added BigCommerce products will be automatically listed on the WordPress site.

 These settings can be configured to match business requirements.
 The frequency of new products being added and whether all of the catalog should be for sale online determines the right settings.

-The plugin uses the standard [WP-Cron](https://developer.wordpress.org/plugins/cron/) system, which needs traffic to process.
-If you would like to process regardless of if there are visitors to the site or not, we recommend setting an a cron job on the server to force processing.
-Information on how to use the System Track Scheduler for WP-Cron can be found in the [WordPress Handbook](https://developer.wordpress.org/plugins/cron/hooking-wp-cron-into-the-system-task-scheduler/).
+The plugin uses the standard [WP-Cron](https://developer.wordpress.org/plugins/cron/) system, which needs traffic to run.
+If you would like to process regardless of site visitors, we recommend setting an a cron job on the server to force processing.
+For information on how to use the system task scheduler for WP-Cron, see the [Plugin Handbook](https://developer.wordpress.org/plugins/cron/hooking-wp-cron-into-the-system-task-scheduler/).

 Product, inventory, and checkout webhook events are automatically set up when the plugin is installed.
 There actions in BigCommerce will automatically trigger a future partial sync for only the affected products.